 Inventory management

-Artificial intelligence can support inventory planning processes on two levels: demand forecasting and supply planning.
-Based on market data and seasonal tendencies, AI-powered tools are able to predict the demand for specific goods.
-With that data, manufacturers are able to better plan the supply and efficiently respond to the demand.
+Artificial intelligence can support inventory planning processes on two levels: forecasting demand fluctuations and supply planning.
+Based on market data and seasonal tendencies, AI-powered tools are able to predict customer demand for specific goods.
+With that data, manufacturers are able to better plan the supply and resource utilization, and efficiently respond to the demand.

 Customer service